 Also, a VPN could prevent shopping websites from sharing your geo-location info with third-party advertisers since it masks your IP address (which contains geo-location data).

 If you need a reliable VPN service, we’ve got you covered.
 Our solution offers high-end encryption (AES, so it’s military-grade), extremely secure VPN protocols (OpenVPN, SoftEther, IKEv2), and a no-log policy that protects all your privacy.

 On top of that, we also throw in DNS leak protection and a Kill Switch to make sure you’re never exposed on the Internet even if your VPN connection goes down.
 Oh, and you also get to enjoy unlimited bandwidth and high speeds, ensuring you get a smooth online shopping experience.

-So go ahead and give our 24-hour free trial a try.
+So go ahead and give our free trial a try.
 No credit card details are necessary, and you get access to all the features.
 Also, you’ll be covered by our 30-day money-back guarantee once you become a CactusVPN user, so there are absolutely no risks involved.

 If the online shopping websites you use allow it, turn on multi-factor authentication.
 Usually, you’ll be able to use two-factor authentication, which involves having to type in a generated code (which is often sent to your mobile device) after you log in with your password.

 This way, even if cybercriminals were to somehow obtain your login credentials either through a data breach or phishing messages and fake websites, you’ll at least have an extra layer of security which will protect your account information (like your credit card number, for example).

 Credit cards are simply safer than debit cards.
 Why?
 Mainly because debit cards don’t normally give you any leverage when disputing a sale.
 The seller needs to agree to give you your money back, and good luck with that if you’re dealing with a scammer.